antongolub/abstractest/README.md

 # abstractest
-Abstract testing processor
+> Abstract testing processor

 ## Hypothesis
-Find out if it's possible to declare unit tests in some _generic_ notation, and execute them by any _appropriate_ provider.
+Find out if it's possible to declare unit tests in some _generic_ notation, and execute them via any _appropriate_ provider.

 ## Usage
 Write a test: